Oct 01, 2015 Full Plate Time Management Activity

 What assignments do you put off?
 Do you work on your favorite subject/task first or last?

-•A group discussion on these questions can be an effective way for peers to support each other with ideas and suggestions.
+•A group discussion on responses and ideas generated from these questions can be an effective way for peers to support each other with ideas and suggestions.

 If you would like a copy of the reflection sheet I have been using in classrooms this fall email me at firstname.lastname@example.org.